david-millett/minecreeper/README.md

 I encountered recursion for the first time in this project - and ended up implementing it twice.
 I feel like I understand this complex idea much better now.

-Because my board was an array of objects, I learned a lot about these in and became much more confident in using them.
-I needed to reference specific elements within specific objects in the array many times, which made using them feel more natural as time went on.
+Because my board was an array of objects, I learned a lot about these in and became much more confident in using them and accessing information from them.
+I needed to reference specific elements within specific objects in the array many times, which made doing so feel more natural as time went on.

 I have also realised importance and extent required to fully reset variables before reinitialising an app.